Last Updated on April 26, 2023 by Goya

-Hey there, welcome to my ultimate Ljubljana Guide!
+Hey there, welcome to your Ultimate Ljubljana Guide!

 We booked our plane tickets and hotel very last minute (5 days before our departure date, to be specific), so we didn’t have a lot of time to plan or book anything.
 And perhaps it was good that we didn’t.
 It seemed we arrived in the middle of a great rental car shortage (yup, it was a thing), so even if we had a plan/list, we probably couldn’t see them all anyway.